nais/kafkarator/doc/adr/0005-kafkarator-credentials-rotation-and-flow.md

 ### Monitor number of service users

-Since service users is a limited resource, we need to ensure that we monitor it and take steps to increase the limit before it becomes a problem.
+Since service users are a limited resource (at Aiven.io), we need to ensure that we monitor their numbers.
+When we approach this limit, we must take steps to handle it - like requesting Aiven.io to increase the limit.

 ### Add option to disable auto-rotation of credentials

 To allow applications on legacy platforms to use Aiven, we should make it possible to configure rotation interval.
-It should be possible to disable the rotation interval in this configuration.
+It should be possible to disable the rotation interval with this configuration.

 ## Consequences

-The number of service users generated for Kafka will double.
+1. The number of service users generated for Kafka will double.
    It is likely that this limit can be increased.

-Complexity in Kafkarator increases, with an additional resource to manage.
+2. Complexity in Kafkarator increases, with an additional resource to manage.

-It will be possible for teams to control when to reload credentials (within limits), making the effects of rotation less problematic.
+3. It will be possible for teams to control the frequency of credentials rotation (within limits).

-Rotation of credentials will happen at predictable times for each application.
+4. Rotation of credentials will happen at predictable times for each application.